singletracksystems/sts-buildpack-conda3/README.md

 # singletrack-buildpack-python
-A custom Heroku buildpack for Python
+A custom Heroku buildpack for Python using miniconda from Continuum Analytics.